Master of Science in Respiratory Care Leadership

 - Evaluate respiratory therapists’ evolving roles and responsibilities

-- Compare and contrast the political and economic factors that affect the field of respiratory therapy
+- Compare and contrast the political and economic factors that affect the profession of respiratory therapy

 How Recent Graduates Have Fared:

-- Former students have presented research abstracts and technical papers, served in the American Association of Respiratory Care House of Delegates, and written examination questions for the National Board for Respiratory Care
+- Former students have presented and published research abstracts and technical papers, served in the American Association of Respiratory Care House of Delegates, and written examination questions for the National Board for Respiratory Care